zenna/Spec.jl/README.md

 @pre bmi weight > 0 "Weight must be positive"
 ```

+The semantics of this is conjuctive: __all__ the different specs should be true.
 This example also shows us that we can attach a description to any specification.

 There is a many-to-one relationship between methods and generic functions in Julia.